Emergency Home Energy Assistance Program (EHEAP)

 Winter Crisis Program (WCP) is a component that was created to provide financial assistance to low-income households that are threatened with disconnection of their heating source; have already had service disconnected; need to establish new service or pay to transfer service; or have 25% or less of the fuel capacity in their tank.
 The WCP program year runs from November 1 to March 31.
 OHCAC will have until April 15 to finish any incomplete or pending applications.

 Summer Crisis Program (SCP) was created to provide assistance with electric sources for customers determined eligible by the current SCP State Issued Grant agreement.
-The SCP runs from July 1 to August 31.
+The SCP typically runs from July 1 to August 31.
 OHCAC will have until September 15 to finish any incomplete or pending applications.

 Percentage of Income Payment Plan Plus (PIPP Plus) – To be eligible for the PIPP Plus program, a customer must receive their electric or gas service from a company regulated by the Public Utilities Commission of Ohio (PUCO), must have a total household income which is at or below 150% of the federal poverty level and must apply for all energy assistance programs for which they may be eligible.